-This guide breaks down exactly how review responses affect your app store performance, the best practices that maximize impact, and how to manage responses efficiently as your app scales.
+This guide breaks down exactly how review responses influence ratings and conversions, plus the best practices that help teams respond efficiently as volume scales.

-Here's why this works: when you respond to a review, the app store sends the user a notification.
-That notification brings them back to their original review, where they can change both the text and the star rating.
-A frustrated user who left a 1-star review might update it to 4 stars after feeling acknowledged.
+Replying to reviews is one of the simplest ways to lift your app’s star rating.
+Here's why: when you respond to a review, the app store notifies the user and brings them back to the original review, where they can edit both the text and the star rating.
+A frustrated user who left a 1-star review might reconsider and update it after feeling acknowledged.
+Google reports that responding to a negative review can increase that rating by an average of +0.7 stars, which is a meaningful lift when users are deciding whether to download your app.

 When someone leaves a frustrated review and gets a thoughtful response, something shifts.
 The app goes from feeling like a faceless product to something with real people behind it.